 - The population densities of the mites and the beetles must be known in order to determine if the predator populations are sufficient to overcome the mite population or if the aid of a miticide is needed.

 - Encourage natural enemies into the orchard by using insecticides and miticides more selectively.

 - Use action thresholds to determine the necessity of spraying.

-- Rotate miticides within the same season (i.e., do not use the same chemical more than once in the same growing season).
+- Rotate miticides within the same season (i.e., do not use the same chemical or products from the same IRAC group more than once in the same growing season).

 - Spray late in the evening or at night for better coverage and contact.